 Location: Kent Ridge Guild House , 9 Kent Ridge Drive Della and Seng Gee Hall Singapore 119241

 Lecturer : Aaron Lee

 Aaron Lee is a pilgrim poet-writer, pastor and regulatory/ ethics lawyer.
 He is acknowledged to have played a key part in the late 1990s renaissance of Singapore poetry.
 He has authored several prize-winning poetry collections.
 He is regularly invited to speak and lead workshops at literary festivals and conferences around the world.
 Lee sang in choirs for over 20 years and co-founded Agapella, a contemporary Christian music vocal band.
 In recent years he has enjoyed collaborating with acclaimed music composer Dr Kelly Tang as a lyricist.
 In 2014, Lee and his wife the artist Namiko Chan Takahashi, co-founded the Laniakea Culture Collective.
 They love to help people discover and pursue their calling to a creative life.

 Lecturer : Constance Fourie

-Mrs Constance Fourie is National Director of Journey Asia in Singapore project, a discipleship ministry that walks alongside people with sexual and relational struggles in the church.
-An avid flamenco dancer, Constance graduated from Regent College,Vancouver (MA), where she explored the relationship between Theology and the Arts, particularly dance.
-She is married to Jacques.
+Mrs Constance Fourie is National Director of Journey Asia in Singapore project, a discipleship ministry that walks alongside people with sexual and relational struggles in the church (www.journeysingapore.org).
+Constance also sees herself as an amateur of dance—a ‘lover’ of dance---and reflected on the relationship between Theology and Dance during her MA Studies at Regent College.
+She has been studying flamenco dance for the last 10 plus years and also enjoys partner dances like tango with her husband Jacques.